-Modest fashion movement has been catching up the momentum for quite some time.
+The modest fashion movement has been catching up with the momentum for quite some time.
 We read stories about modest fashion brands springing up now and then.
 However, a modest swimwear brand for men had been unheard of so far.
 But, now, times have changed.

 “This, judging from the attire of other male swimmers on that holiday, seemed to be a shared problem – there were lots of men wearing ad-hoc ensembles of T-shirts with oversized and ill-fitting boardshorts, while at the pool or beach.”

 The two set out to design below-the-knee boardshorts and colorful rash vests using Portuguese and Italian-made swimwear fabrics.